-Right to Negotiate

-In the event of a breach of the terms of the JV Agreement or the Equipment Lessor’s shareholding dropping below [•]% in the Equipment Lessee or the Equipment Lessor ceasing to be a shareholder of the Equipment Lessee, the Parties hereby agree that the Rent payable to the Equipment Lessor by the Equipment Lessee along with the terms of this Agreement, shall be renegotiated as mutually acceptable by the Parties.

 Miscellaneous

 This Agreement shall be governed by and construed according to the laws of Turkey, without reference to its principles of conflict of laws.
-Both parties agree to submit to the exclusive jurisdiction of the Courts in [•].
+Both parties agree to submit to the exclusive jurisdiction of the Courts in Istanbul.

 Any delay or failure of the Equipment Lessor to exercise any right or remedy shall not constitute a waiver of it or them and any of Equipment Lessor’s rights or remedies may be enforced separately or concurrently with any other right or remedy now or in the future accruing to the Equipment Lessor to the effect that such rights are cumulative and not exclusive of each other.